impact of railroads on indigenous peoples

-What impact did the growth of railroad networks have on Native American communities in the West?
+How did the expansion of railroad networks affect Native American communities in the Western United States?

 The impact of this development on the lives of Native American communities is a complex and often overlooked aspect of American history.
 As we consider the vast network of railroads that crisscrossed the western frontier, it's crucial to examine the ways in which this expansion brought about significant changes for indigenous peoples.